-- Loans will provide long-term finance at viable interest rates to the private sector on IPPs. - Reimbursable grants will be offered to de-risk large-scale green mini-grids operations facing revenue uncertainties during the first years of operation.
+- Highly concessional loans will finance public infrastructure such as transmission grids. - Grants will finance ancillary infrastructure, such as storage, which will stay in public ownership and is not investible. - Loans will provide long-term finance at viable interest rates to the private sector on IPPs. - Reimbursable grants will be offered to de-risk large-scale green mini-grids operations facing revenue uncertainties during the first years of operation.
 With the proceeds, a Mini-Grid Guarantee Facility will be set up, and guarantees will be triggered in the event of insufficient revenues in the first year. - Subsidies will be given to attract small-scale mini-grid investors. - Grant instruments will cover technical assistance and capacity-building activities. - Each dollar of GCF funding will leverage an additional USD 2.7 from co-financiers (AfDB and other public and private partners).